simpleviewinc/cms-dev-assessment/comps/Solutions/Part 2/README.md

 # Solution Explanation of code by Timothy McGowen

 I decided to use React and Axios to complete this assignment.
-I will leverage functional components and hooks for assignment Part 1.